Calling all Wharram catamaran owners - join us for a weekend of Wharram Micro Adventures. 4th, 5th and 6th August 2017, in Cornwall.

 Also there, will be the Wharram Designs owned new Mana 24, the 21ft Tahiti Wayfarer and the 27ft Amatasi and a Melanesia.
 So all the small Wharram's will be represented.
 Let's see if we can get some larger Wharram's to come as well.

-We hope this will be a great way for all our UK (and Europe) based Wharram boat owners to come together for an adventurous weekend gathering of ‘kindred Wharram spirits’.
-Indeed, if any of you would like to arrive a few days earlier, we’d love to welcome you - come and help us lash the cats together prior to the sailing weekend!
+We hope this will be a great way for all our UK based Wharram boat owners to come together for a fun weekend gathering of ‘kindred Wharram spirits’.
+Indeed, if any of you would like to arrive a few days earlier, we’d love to welcome you - come and help us lash the cats together prior to the micro weekend!

 The concept of ‘micro-adventures’, has been a way of thinking and living all my life.
 In the book I’m writing on my early youth, I describe my life between the ages of 16 & 18 when I roamed alone over the moors and hills of the Lake and Peak Districts and later Scotland, with minimum of gear.
 There was none!
 The ‘War’ had just ended.
 Boots, windproof clothes and rucksacks were not available.
 Each weekend & longer holiday break, with the lack of modern fashionable gear – effectively became my very own ‘micro adventure’.